 Lastly, a version of this Chameleon Carrier type exists only to remain in business for a few short months while they run scams involving fictitious pickups, theft, payment and extortion scams.
 These conn-artists are organized and very skilled in the art of social engineering, lulling a handful of shippers and brokers into trusting them over the course of a couple months while they lace multiple scams into motion.
 Once the authority has become too hot, they simply apply for a new authority, repeating the same scam over and over again.

-The Private Freight Marketplace by Emerge
+The Digital Freight Marketplace by Emerge